Pilotcore Insights

 In other words, you can save yourself the often complex handoffs between application and security teams.
 Developers who have detailed knowledge of the web application can create security roles hand in hand with the deployment process.

-Respond Fast and Flexibly
+Respond fast and flexibly

 AWS WAF allows you to have an agile response to new threats.
 This is key to defending against modern web attacks.
 With AWS WAF, you can implement and update rules quickly and on-demand.